 I have always admired those who wake up early and have the willpower to get dressed and go exercising.
-That waking up early thing is definitely not for me, and especially if it is to go to burn calories.
-What a laziness!
+That waking up early thing was definitely not for me, until one day , coming back from Europe and taking advantage of a severe case of jet lag , I taught my body to wake up early and exercise.

 Still, the people who exercise early are far more proactive and better allocate their time during the day in multiple activities.